 Carrie felt consciousness coming back to her.
 She reached out, felt dirt, and sat up with a start as she realized where she was.

-“Dammit!” the blonde cursed, brushing more dirt off of her clothes.
-Had she fallen again?
-No, the earth had dropped away from underneath her!
+“Dammit,” the blonde cursed, brushing more dirt off of her clothes.
+How had she fallen?
+It was more like the earth had dropped away from underneath her.
 But then why wasn’t she down in a hole somewhere?

 Carrie looked around.
 She was still near the border of the ravine; the treeline wasn’t far.
-But why was she on the ground?
 What the hell had just happened?
-Carrie’s eyes set on the black box, which was still in front of her.
-It had produced a flash of light…
+Carrie’s eyes set on the black box, still in front of her.
+There had been a flash of light…

 Scowling, Carrie picked herself up off the ground, being reminded of her scraped knee in the process.
 She tried to brush the rest of the dirt off of herself but quickly realized that her clothes could use changing now too.
 How many things could go wrong in a single evening?

 For that matter, how long had she been unconscious?
 Carrie checked her watch: less than an hour.
-She should have time for a quick tidy up before taking another run at the party – since Julie’s parents were away again, they couldn’t shut it down early.
+She should have time for a quick tidy up before taking another run at the party – since Julie’s parents were away like usual, they wouldn’t shut it down early.

 Leaving the stupid box where it was, Carrie hurried out of the wooded area behind her house, up towards the convenient tree in the backyard.
-The wind had picked up a bit anyway, so maybe it would be good that she’d be changing her skirt.
+The wind had picked up, so maybe it would be good idea to change out of her skirt.

-Carrie stopped.
-Wait.
 This was her backyard.
-She turned.
 But she’d been about to emerge into the park before she found the device… right?
 What was she doing back on the wrong side of the ravine?

 Carrie’s eyes narrowed.
 Perhaps she had wandered towards the house in a semi-dazed state after receiving that electrical shock?
 Dragging the weird box with her?
 Well, it was the only explanation she could think of.
 Anyway, she had were more immediate concerns, she’d figure it out later.

-Carrie clambered up into the tree, slightly favouring her right leg.
-She soon reached her unlocked window, opened it, and climbed in onto her desk.
+Carrie climbed up the tree, slightly favouring her right leg.
+She soon reached her unlocked window, opened it, and moved inside, onto her desk.
 She swung her legs around to hop off… and in the process kicked the crystal swan she kept there, causing it to fall to the ground and shatter into a dozen pieces.

 Carrie tossed her covers aside, rubbing her eyes to try and clear the sleep from them.
 There was a knock at her bedroom door.
-“Hey, are you all right in there?
+“Carrie, are you all right?
 Was that you screaming?” her father called out.

 “I…” Carrie stopped, not sure what to say.
 Had she really seen a figure breaking into her room, or had she been dreaming?
 Wait, hadn’t she closed her window before going to sleep?

 Carrie scrambled out of bed and moved towards her window.
 There was what looked like fresh traces of dirt on the surface of the desk and the windowsill.
 She peered outside.
-Nothing immediately apparent, but if the person was quick, they might have made it down the tree and around the side of the house.
+Nothing.
+But if the person was quick, they might have made it down the tree and around the side of the house.

 So someone had been here.
-And now that she thought about it, Carrie reasoned that the silhouette had been strangely familiar.
+And the silhouette had been strangely familiar.
 Someone from school playing a trick on her?
-If so, Carrie didn’t think it was very funny.
+Carrie didn’t think it was very funny.

-Her father paused.
+Her father stared.
 “Are you sure that’s all?”
 He took another step into her room.
 “It looks like you’ve broken something…”

 Carrie blinked, and with the lights on she noticed for the first time the demise of her crystal swan.
 She choked back a cry of horror.
-“The swan… the swan mama gave to me,” Carrie said sadly, biting her lip.
+“The swan… the swan mom gave to me,” Carrie said, biting her lip.

-But she was not going to cry, damn it.
+She was not going to cry, damn it.
 She was not going to display such weakness, not with her father here.
 Carrie didn’t want any fake words of comfort from him.
-After all, she knew he didn’t care about her.
-If he did, he would have explained, as soon as mama had disappeared, he would have explained… anyway, the less attention her dad paid to her, the easier it would be for her to improve her social life at school.
+After all, he didn’t care about her, or he would have explained, as soon as her mom had disappeared, he would have explained… anyway, the less attention her dad paid to her, the easier it would be for her to improve her social life in high school.

-“I’m sorry,” her father replied sincerely.
+“I’m sorry,” her father replied.
 There was a pause.
 “Maybe I can find you another crystal–”

 “Don’t bother,” Carrie said curtly.
 She reached out and slammed the window shut.
 “I’ll clean up the mess tomorrow.
 In the meantime, I’m going back to bed.
 See you in the morning.”